Latest news and information

 Key messages for our students

-- Easter Term starts on 26 April.
-We ask you not to come back to Durham ahead of that date or before government gives consent, unless it is essential you do so to support your educational needs.
+- Government guidance currently states that you should not return to campus ahead of that date or before government gives consent, unless it is essential you do so to support your educational needs.

-- We encourage you to get tested regularly through our free, accessible Lateral Flow Testing service, and to follow guidance on social distancing, hand sanitation and mask wearing.
+- We encourage you to test twice weekly through our free, accessible Lateral Flow Testing service, and to follow guidance on social distancing, hand sanitation and mask wearing.